supernayan/PHPTWITTER/README.md

 Tell candidate to have a LAMP stack up and running.
 Provide a private repository to commit to.
 The Zend dmg takes a while to download if it ever does.

+Getting Started:

+Database info
+user : "root",
+password : "banana"
+CREATE DATABASE twitter IF NOT EXISTS;

+Apply the schema from the schema.sql file.